klebgenomics/KleborateModular/docs/Usage.rst

    ./kleborate-runner.py -a *.fasta -o results.txt -m

-Run with preset modules for E. coli, on gzipped assemblies:
+Run with preset modules for *E. coli* or other *Escherichia*, on gzipped assemblies:

 .. code-block:: Python